Ibrahimo99/activity_planner_app/README.md

 # To run the application do the following:

-1. To start the Express JS, go to the command line and write:
+1. To start the Express JS, open the command prompt and execute the command below:
 # node app.js
-2. To start the Mongodb, open another command prompt and type
+2. To start the Mongodb, open another command prompt and execute the command below:
 # mongod --port 27019

+PS: Make sure that all required installations and configurations have been made.
+To view software requirements open the package.json file.